bluebanquise/bluebanquise/resources/documentation/introduction.rst

 If you encounter any bugs/issues or have any comments, please inform us.

+Note that if you wish are new to cluster management system administration, `a full manual tutorial is available on github. <https://github.com/oxedions/admin_sys_baremetal_tutorial>`_

-Note that since BlueBanquise is a multi-distribution based stack, parts of the documentation may be dedicated to a specific Linux distribution (always explicitly mentioned).
+Note also that since BlueBanquise is a multi-distribution based stack, parts of the documentation may be dedicated to a specific Linux distribution (always explicitly mentioned).

 We hope you will enjoy this stack as much as we do.

+If you need help, do not hesitate to use `the discussions tab <https://github.com/bluebanquise/bluebanquise/discussions>`_ of the project's github.

 Next step is to grab few basic :ref:`Vocabulary`.